melpa/melpa/README.md

 * `recipes/<NAME>` -- Build individual recipe `<NAME>`.
 Built packages
-are put in the `packages/` folder with version corresponding to the newest HEAD revision available; given according to the `%Y%m%d` format.
+are put in the `packages/` folder with version corresponding to the date of the latest commit that modified at least one of the files specified by the recipe; given according to the `%Y%m%d` format.

 * `json` -- build all JSON files.